Skip to Content

 Office: 27UQ/0G/004

-Robin Hunter is a graduate of TCD and Cambridge University, where he completed his PhD on 'Power, display, and the symbolic terrains of Protestant Dublin, c.1600-1760.'
+Robin Usher is a graduate of TCD and Cambridge University, where he completed his PhD on 'Power, display, and the symbolic terrains of Protestant Dublin, c.1600-1760.'
 He has held research positions at Oxford University, Oxford Brookes University and TCD.

 He is a historian of British and Irish architecture, landscapes, and urban society in the period 1580-1690, and has nearly ten years of experience in collaborative research, including employment by a major digital humanities project.
 While on hiatus from university appointments, his time has been committed to a study of the building projects of Sir Arthur Chichester, which requires extensive primary source research on plantation and urban settlement in early seventeenth-century Ulster.
 This work should reach the complete draft stage by the end of July 2024.